uch1no/CS50-Final-Project/README.md

 ```

 ### Development
 This website was developed with Flask.
-HTML, CSS, and JavaScript were the building blocks of your website.
-SQLite3 used as database to store the exercises downloaded using RapidAPI and user data (login and exercises favorited).
+HTML, CSS, and JavaScript were the building blocks.
+SQLite3 was used to provide database connection to store the exercises downloaded using RapidAPI and other user data (login and exercises favorited).

+Data was provided by <a href="https://www.exercisedb.io/" target="_blank">Exercisedb.

 ![Front Page #04](https://github.com/uch1no/CS50-Final-Project/blob/main/static/readme_04.png?raw=true "Language Tech Stack")